turtlemonvh/django-vagrant-chef-simple/README.md

         cd django-vagrant-chef-simple
         git clone /path/to/your/project appname

-1. Start vagrant box (Windows command console)
+1. Start vagrant box (Windows command console).
+After executing this command you should see your site [here] [4]

         vagrant up

 1. ssh into the box; command below for cygwin on windows (password = vagrant)

         ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no vagrant@127.0.0.1 -p 2222

-1. Change into project directory:

-        cd /vagrant/appname

-1. Start django test server:

-        python manage.py runserver [::]:8000
-    * You should see your site [here] [3] and a blank apache page [here] [4]

 1. When finished, destroy box (Windows command console)